 (2928 hrs. less Total Deductions)

 *Statewide data is not available.
-Each department, based on previous experience and expertise, must compile the information for Other Absences.
+Each agency/department, based on previous experience and expertise, must compile the information for Other Absences.
 Remember to calculate a separate average for each type of Other Absences (i.e., average vacation/annual leave, average PLP, and average miscellaneous absences).

-(Continued)

-BILLING FOR SERVICES OF EMPLOYEES PAID ON MONTHLY BASIS
+BILLING FOR SERVICES OF EMPLOYEES PAID ON MONTHLY BASIS 8299

-(Revised 01/2020)
+(Revised 10/2020 and renumbered from 8740)

 STATE’S STAFF BENEFIT CONTRIBUTION PERCENTAGES